IsaHu-dev/Film-Memory-Quiz-Night/README.md

 - __Registration and Score Submission__

   - Once the quiz is completed, participants can register their scores through a “Register & Send Score” button.
 This feature redirects users to a registration page, allowing them to input their details and submit their final score and percentage.
-They can register and submit via an email form.
+They can register and submit via a registration form to their email address.
+This is a great takeaway to keep your scores as part of a memorable experience.

 ![REGISTRATION PAGE](https://github.com/IsaHu-dev/Film-Memory-Quiz-Night/blob/main/media/register.png)